capgemini-psdu/slack-tightener/README.md

 `sudo vi /etc/init/slack-tightener.conf`

-Example contents for this file are supplied below:
+Example contents for this file are supplied below (note that the ec2-user's bash profile is run to add the Maven bin directory to the path and set the JAVA_HOME environment variable):

 ```
 description "slack-tightener"